manish0x1/Smart-Campus-Recruitment-Portal/README.md

 # Smart Campus Recruitment Portal

-🎓 A final year project designed to **digitize and streamline campus placements**.
+🎓 A final year minor project designed to **digitize and streamline campus placements**.
 Built with **React (frontend)** and **Java Spring Boot (backend)** for speed, security, and scalability.

 ---